cedricyu803/Data-Science-Work-Samples/README.md

 # Data Science Work Samples
 This folder contains select works I have done in data science and machine learning. <br>
 From this collection I have omitted a lot of works on different other topics that I did following some Coursera courses.
-They include: question answering using a transformer model, machine translation and trigger-word detection with LSTM; object detection with YOLOv3 using transfer learning, image segmentation using U-Net, face recognition using the Siamese network, image classification using InceptionV3 with data augmentations, and then some.
+They include: machine translation and trigger-word detection with LSTM; object detection with YOLOv3 using transfer learning, image segmentation using U-Net, face recognition using the Siamese network, image classification using InceptionV3 with data augmentations, and then some.

-Due to copyrights, I have removed the datasets.
+Due to copyrights, I have removed the datasets and pre-trained models.

 Each folder contains a PDF report of what I have done, as well as the relevant Python scripts and some plots.